ijekel2/projects/Calculator/README.md

 ## Calculator
 This is an implementation of a simple four-function calculator in Java using swing.
-To execute this program, download the repository .zip file and navigate to Calculator/src/ and execute the following to lines of code
+To run this program, download the repository .zip file and navigate to the Calculator/src/ directory.
+Then execute the following to lines of code to launch the calculator.

 ```
 javac Calculator.java